nestauk/skills-taxonomy-v2/skills_taxonomy_v2/analysis/skills_extraction/Skills Extraction Experiments.md

 ## Transformers sentence embeddings approach - masked

-In `Transformers sentence embeddings approach - masked.ipynb` I experiment with using some masked sentence embeddings to extract skills from.
+In `Experiment - Transformers sentence embeddings approach - masked.ipynb` I experiment with using some masked sentence embeddings to extract skills from.
 In this approach the data is much bigger since we had processed more skill sentences by this point.
 The sentences were masked of various non-skill words (proper nouns etc) and then the data reduced via UMAP and clustered using DBSCAN.
 Some sentences had such a high proportion of words masked - so we got rid of these since their embeddings didn't have much signal in.

 The clustering looked a lot more reasonable.
 There is probably a lot more scope at this point to play with the data reduction and clustering parameters, but at this point in the experimentation I opted to not spend too long on this.